-I took a screen shot of my “Task List” today.
-It shows that I have one seriously overdue task, one that dates back to Jan.
-30, 2014.
+I took a screenshot of my “Task List” today.
+It shows that I have one seriously overdue task, one that dates back to January 30, 2014.
 The bad thing about this task is that it can never be completed.
 There are no “do-overs.”
 My busy life has moved on.
 I would like to share with you why it can never be completed and, more importantly, why it won’t ever be deleted.

 This story begins in rural Iowa in 1968.
 I grew up as the oldest son of a single mother.
 My mom married my stepfather (Robert Atterberg) when I was in sixth grade.
 He was a great man and instrumental in changing my life.
 I still consider him my father.
 I knew nothing about my biological father — it was a subject not talked about in my house.